vintasoftware/django-react-boilerplate/README.md

 ### Sentry

 [Sentry](https://sentry.io) is already set up on the project.
-For production, add `SENTRY_DSN` environment variable on Heroku, with your Sentry DSN as the value.
+For production, add `SENTRY_DSN` environment variable on Render.com, with your Sentry DSN as the value.

 You can test your Sentry configuration by deploying the boilerplate with the sample page and clicking on the corresponding button.

 ### Sentry source maps for JS files

-The `bin/post_compile` script has a step to push Javascript source maps to Sentry, however some environment variables need to be set on Heroku.
+The `render_build.sh` script has a step to push Javascript source maps to Sentry, however some environment variables need to be set on Render.com.

-You need to enable Heroku dyno metadata on your Heroku App.
-Use the following command on Heroku CLI:

-- `heroku labs:enable runtime-dyno-metadata -a <app name>`

 The environment variables that need to be set are: